 While Anatomical terms of motion describes all possible movements of the body, let's narrow down on those that are useful for skiing and relate them to actual skiing movements and techniques.
 These are the basis for biomechanics, afterall.

-Also, note that while the motion is usually analyzed in the context of the plane of the respective joint, we will look at the planes of movement in relation to the skier, aka the entire body.
-So, for instance, while flexion/extension could be considered angular motions when related to the specific joints, we will look at them as occurring in the vertical plane.
+Also, note that while the motion is usually analyzed in the context of the plane of the respective joint, we will look at the planes of movement in relation to the skier, aka the entire body, as it goes through the turn.
+For instance, flexion/extension which are mostly in the vertical plane, will continue to be in the vertical plane even as the skier is in the middle of a turn with the skis edged 80 degrees (hip to snow).
+The planes of movement are relative to the ski plane.
+This is often a point of misunderstanding...

 Here's a tip: when analyzing or learning skiing, always start from the snow up, as we will do below.